TodePond/TodePondDotCom/wikiblogardenite/how/change/happens/readme.md

 ## No more ideas is hard

 It's very tricky to avoid having new ideas.
 It's very tempting to drop what you're doing and start something new.
-This is why I made a mantra: So that I can tell it to myself in moments of temptation.
+This is why I made a mantra for myself: So that I can tell it to myself in moments of temptation.

 When I start to fantasize about a shiny new thing I could make, I tell myself "NO".